 Fig. 12.
-WLAN consisting of one compliant station and an increasing number of misbehaving users with $CW{\rm min}$ half the default value.
-All stations are backlogged with 1,000-byte packets and transmit at 11 Mb/s (802.11b).
-Average and 95 percent confidence intervals of the attempt rate (above) and throughput (below) attained by the fair client and one selfish user, when AP operates with and without our policing scheme.
+WLAN consisting of one compliant station and an increasing number of misbehaving users with $CW{min}$ half the default value.
+All stations are backlogged with 1,000-byte packets and transmit at 11Mb/s (802.11b).
+Average and 95% confidence intervals of the attempt rate (above) and throughput (below) attained by the fair client and one selfish user, when AP operates with and without the proposed policing scheme.
 Experimental data.